guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-brokers/01-logging/README.md

-# Splunk Universal Forwarder sidecar container to monitor Kafka brokers in Kubernetes statefulSet
+# Splunk Universal Forwarder sidecar container to monitor events logging of Kafka brokers in a Kubernetes statefulSet

 **See:**